 But Jesus’ second point is that greatness in the kingdom of heaven is measured not by how many people serve you, but by how many people you serve.
 He said, “If you want to be great, you must become the servant of all.”

-If you think about the great leaders in history, the people who didn’t force others to follow them, but were people that others wanted to follow, they were the people who lived to serve.
+If you think about the great leaders in history, the people who didn’t force others to follow them, but were people that others wanted to follow.
+These leaders lived to serve.

 Jesus told his disciples that meant even serving those who can’t give you any “benefit.”